 When I told people I was going to Edmonton, they either assumed it was to get to Jasper National Park, or they simply asked “why?”.
 Even a few of the locals seemed puzzled that me and Wanderlust Chloe were spending six whole days in their city.
 Edmonton seems to have a bit of a reputation – but one that’s totally undeserved, as I discovered on my visit.
 There’s so much going on, thanks to new investments and passionate new startups, and there are plenty of reasons to work a few days in Edmonton into your trip to Alberta.
 Especially if you’re combining the lively food and fun of the city with a trip to the mountains.

-After six days exploring all the best things to do in Edmonton, I’ve got a pretty good list going on.
+After six days exploring Edmonton, I’ve got a pretty good list going on.
 In fact, this is more of a mini city guide, so I’m hoping you find it useful.
-Here are some of the most fun things to do in Edmonton…
+Enjoy…

 Segway Tour of Edmonton